Infisical/infisical/README.md

 ## Introduction

-**[Infisical](https://infisical.com)** is an open source, end-to-end encrypted secret manager which you can use to centralize your API keys and configs.
-From Infisical, you can then distribute these secrets across your whole development lifecycle - from development to production .
-It's designed to be simple and take minutes to get going.
+**[Infisical](https://infisical.com)** is an open source, end-to-end encrypted secret management platform that teams use to centralize their secrets like API keys, database credentials, and configurations.

+We're on a mission to make secret management more accessible to everyone, not just security teams, and that means redesigning the entire developer experience from ground up.

 ## Features